Judge delays Gov. Kemp’s testimony in Georgia election probe

 But once the election is over, McBurney wrote that he expects Kemp’s lawyers to “promptly make arrangements for his appearance.”

-A spokesperson for Fulton County District Attorney Fani Willis and a lawyer for Kemp did not immediately respond to requests for comment on the ruling or whether they would appeal.

 A delay could increase the likelihood that Trump will be a declared presidential candidate by the time the investigation moves toward its conclusion, further raising the political stakes.
+The investigation is one of several that could have serious legal consequences for the former president.

+A statement from the governor’s office says McBurney “acknowledged the potential political impact of the timing of these proceedings and correctly paused” Kemp’s involvement until after the election.
+The governor plans to work with Willis’ team and the judge “to ensure a full accounting of the Governor’s limited role in the issues being investigated is available to the special grand jury.”

+A spokesperson for Fulton County District Attorney Fani Willis did not immediately respond to a request for comment.

+Raffensperger and some other state officials have already appeared before the special grand jury, which McBurney noted in his ruling.

+Willis has also been pursuing testimony from close Trump allies and advisers.
+Former New York mayor and Trump attorney Rudy Giuliani, who’s been told he faces possible criminal charges in the investigation, testified earlier this month.
+U.S. Sen. Lindsey Graham, a South Carolina Republican, is currently fighting a subpoena in federal court.
+And Willis last week filed paperwork seeking to compel testimony from former White House Chief of Staff Mark Meadows and Trump-allied attorney Sidney Powell, among others.

-Prosecutors have said they want to ask Kemp about contacts with Trump and others in the wake of the 2020 general election.
+Prosecutors have said they want to ask Kemp about Raffensperger’s call with the then-president, as well as his own contacts with Trump and others in the wake of the 2020 general election.

+Kemp’s lawyers had argued he was protected by the principle of “sovereign immunity,” which says the state can’t be sued without its consent.
+But McBurney agreed with Willis’ team that the protection isn’t applicable because Kemp isn’t being sued and is instead being called as a witness to provide facts for a criminal investigation.

 Kemp’s lawyers had also raised concerns about attorney-client privilege, and McBurney wrote that neither prosecutors nor grand jurors will be able to ask the governor about the contents of communications covered by that privilege.
 He said he’s aware of several conversations of interest to the investigation to which that privilege applies.